 Origin of The Celtic Knots

-Celtic knots originated from a small group of people called the Celts in the 3rd and 4th Centuries.
+Celtic knots originated from an ancient people called the Celts in the 3rd and 4th centuries.
 Before the influence of Christianity, Celtic culture was in the form of plait, braid, knots, spirals, and patterns symbolizing seven creations.
 These creations included man, plant, bird, reptile, fish, mammal, and insect.
 The Celtic knots came with several themes like strength, unity, loyalty, love, and religious beliefs.

 A common feature in Celtic symbols is three intertwined parts representing the concept that all-important things come in three.
 Before Christianity, the idea stood for the earth, sky, sea, and the past, present, and future.
 Later, the holy trinity, God the Father, the Son, and the Holy Ghost were incorporated into it.